kangzeroo/incan-js/README.md

 #### Step 2:
 Initialize `incan-js` into your REST server by passing in 3 database functions: `addSubs`, `removeSubs`, and `querySubs`.
 These functions are custom to your database solution.
+They allow `incan-js` to access your database and modify the `webhooks_table`.
 For more details on each, scroll down to the specs.

 ```
 const incan = require('incan-js')
 const customDB = require('../customDatabaseAPI')